Find out about the ways to take Acthar Gel

 Watch patient stories

-For parents and caregivers of children with infantile spasms, please click here for Important Safety Information.
+For parents and caregivers of children with infantile spasms, please see Important Safety Information.

 What is Acthar Gel?